Clovelly

 Clovelly has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified seven projects likely affecting the area.
-Notable ones are Coogee Bay Hotel Redevelopment, Ballamac House, Clovelly Pocket Park, and Bronte Collection.
-The following details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects that may impact this region.
+Notable projects are Coogee Bay Hotel Redevelopment, Ballamac House, Clovelly Pocket Park, and Bronte Collection.
+The following details the most relevant ones.

 Professional plan users can use the search below to filter and access additional projects.